Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 Transfer the ``concordium-client`` package from your machine via a file-sharing tool (such as ``FileZilla``) to your instance.

-Connect to your instance and make your package executable again as we done previously already:
+Connect to your instance and make your package executable again as we have done previously already:

 .. code-block:: console